txoof/pdfEdit/README.md

 # pdfEdit

-edits individual MAP reports into a single file ready for AlertSolutions in PowerSchool
+Edits individual MAP reports into a single file ready for Alert Solutions in PowerSchool.

-The script (mapEdit.sh) version can be run from the commandline:
+Alert Solutions can read a large PDF file containing information on multiple students and parse that file into individual emails.
+To distinguish one record from the next Alert Solutions looks for the following text (exactly and with absolutely no flexibility) where XXXXXX is the student number:
+      `StudentID:XXXXXX`

+This script searches individual MAP test results in PDF Format or the line "Student ID: XXXXXX" and replaces it with the Alert Soluitons expectation and then combines the edited PDFs into a single large PDF file that Alert Solutions can use.

-command line usage:
+Command line usage:
 ------------------
       $] pdfEdit.sh doc1.pdf doc2.pdf doc3.pdf
       $] pdfEdit.sh /path/to/*.pdf